Sea-Tac International Airport (SEA)

 The social section of Safeco Field is called the Bullpen Market, which includes their always popular beer garden.
 Now called the "The Pen", this area beyond the left field fence offers a cocktail lounge with fire-pit and a plethora of new concession stands.
-Our favorite is the Hamburg + Frites: a six-and-a-half-ounce, Northwest Grass-Fed beef patty topped with cheddar cheese.
-The frites are served with a tasty garlic dipping sauce.
-We also enjoy the Swingin' Wings with a side of tater tots and deep-fried cheese curds.
+Dynamite Chicken, a local Seattle restaurant, offers fried chicken sandwiches, hot wings, tater tots topped with cheese and all the fixins.
+We also enjoy Jack's BBQ for their hush puppies and frito pie.
 Before leaving the Pacific Northwest, why not try some fish.
-We love the Dungeness Crab Rolls with a side of fried oysters and "sidewinders".
+We love the Sound Seafood lobster rolls with a side of fried oysters and "sidewinders".

 *New Food at T-Mobile Park in 2018*